maxs002/AP-FRQs-2025/Q3/README.md

-## Question 2 Analysis
+## Question 3 Analysis
 ### Signature

 This section contains my analysis of Question 2 (Class Design):

 #### My initial approach during the exam:
 - Easy to understand
-- needed 2 private instance variables
+- knew i needed to create new instance
-- getSignature and addSignature methods
-- I knew we had to add the input string parameter somewhere
+- I knew mod was needed
+- although i need what was needed was kinda hard to write it during the test like the size()-1-i

 #### My revised solution after review:
-- Everything was the same, but the checking if the input string parameter was found.
-- Corrected the addSignature conditions with the placement of the input string
+- made sure it was size()-1-i
+- probably shouldve made variables for size() because too much writing

 #### Key concepts tested in this question:
+- loops
-- Class design
+- Mod
-- String
+- ArrayList
-- Conditions
+- Arrays

 #### What I learned from revisiting this problem:
-- Always make sure the conditions is logical
+- Always try to formulate a solution on paper before writing because questions like this can seem easy, but it contains a lot of info which can be overwhelming during test.